 - Is appropriately governed with a clear process for impact measurement and;

-Political Donations: Shire does not make contributions or donations to any political party in any country.
+Political Donations: Shire does not use corporate funds to make contributions or donations to any political party in any country.
 We are committed to transparency in our core public policy positions, and post and update these positions on Shire.com.
+In the United States, Shire maintains a Political Action Committee, funded exclusively by voluntary contributions from eligible employees.
+Funds from Shire’s PAC are used to support federal and state candidates who have demonstrated support for improving patient access to medicines and other medical treatments.

-Shire is part of the Register of Interest Representatives, the European Commission’s voluntary self-regulation system.
-As part of our inclusion in this system we have committed to publish an estimate of the costs associated with direct lobbying of the EU institutions incurred by in-house lobbyists and subscribe to the Commission’s Code of Conduct.
+Shire is part of the EU Transparency Register, the European Commission and European Parliament’s voluntary self-regulation system on interest representation.
+As part of our inclusion in this system we have committed to publish an estimate of the costs including trade association and consulting fees as well as the cost of FTEs associated with direct lobbying of the EU institutions.

 Support for Trade Associations

 We work closely with and actively participate in trade organizations that strive to raise industry standards and best practice, and advocate for our industry and free enterprise.
-Memberships are generally assessed by the corporate communications and public affairs team and as appropriate, agreed to by the executive committee.
-Shire is a member of over 30 pharmaceutical and biotechnology industry groups worldwide including BIO, EFPIA, EuropaBio, IFPMA, ABPI, Medicines Australia, and Biotec Canada, among others.
+Memberships are generally assessed by the Corporate Communications and Public Affairs team and as appropriate, agreed to by the Executive Committee.
+Shire is a member of over 30 pharmaceutical and biotechnology industry groups worldwide including BIO, EFPIA, EuropaBio, IFPMA, ABPI, Medicines Australia, and BIOTECanada, among others.